Opinion

 "We don't hide our position there.
 I think humanity is able to advance and make strides when we hear, listen to a multiplicity of voices, even those voices that we don't agree with," Ramokgopa told Sputnik Africa.

-The minister drew inspiration from Nelson Mandela's approach after he was release from prison during the apartheid era, emphasizing the importance of dialogue even with former adversaries.
-"After his release, President Mandela was not antagonistic and adversarial to those who had imprisoned him, he embraced them."
+The minister drew inspiration from Nelson Mandela's approach after he was released from prison during the apartheid era, emphasizing the importance of dialogue even with former adversaries.
+"After his release, President Mandela was not antagonistic and adversarial to those who had imprisoned him; he embraced them."

 Opinion